 Specifically, in the example of modern architecture gone wrong with Pruitt-Igoe, demolition was seen as an answer once it was realized that “social ills can’t be cured by nice buildings,” but can rather be cured by destroying those “nice buildings.”
 On the contrary, the example of Haussmannization of Paris and “light before all else” also reminds the reader of the rare times demolition can work for the greater good - but at what cost?

 Nonetheless, more often than not, demolition serves as a sad reminder of what once was, as in the case of Detroit and Moses’ Urban Renewal Expressway projects, which saw more than 250,000 people displaced, along with entire blocks of tenements, shops, and factories.
 All too often, significant landmarks are lost to this over-gaping industry of demolition only to be replaced by insignificant structures, as in the case of Penn Station in New York.
-As the books says, “This is really the great American tragedy, being played out in every major city.
+As the books states, “This is really the great American tragedy, being played out in every major city.
 The growing economic obsolescence of so many of our most distinguished older buildings, the peculiar combination of higher building costs and lower architectural standards of today, a lack of vision – all these factors are making our cities uglier and more ordinary every day.”

 This powerful quote brings me to a closing argument and question dealing with the current dilemma.
-Should private developers continue to bulldoze and overhaul land to make way for additional contemporary real estate that is soon to become outdated in itself, or should they hold higher accountability for building better and creative structures with community and longevity in mind to better preserve and reinforce the social fabric of the community?
+Should private developers continue to bulldoze and overhaul land to make way for the additional contemporary real estate that is soon to become outdated in itself, or should they hold higher accountability for building better and more creative structures with community and longevity in mind; to better preserve and reinforce the social fabric of the community?
 For as Louis Sullivan said, “If you live long enough, you’ll see all your buildings destroyed.
 After all, it’s only the idea that counts.”
-By reciting the story of history of demolition, Rubble not only manages to raise important questions, the book also encourages the reader to dig deeper into the history of this subject matter to unearth the greater impact and arrive at their own conclusions.
+By reciting the story of the history of demolition, "Rubble" not only manages to raise important questions, the book also encourages the reader to dig deeper into the history of this subject matter to unearth the greater impact and arrive at their own conclusions.